thanasisn/SDR_enhancement_LAP/article/article_doc.md

 frequency of CE events and OIR with an exponential-like decline.
 This is expected, as the stronger the CE events become, the rarer are the conditions favoring the occurrence of CE events.
 For the majority (over
-$60\%$) of the CE events the OIR is below the long term average of
+$62\%$) of the CE events the OIR is below the long term average of
-$39.9\,\text{W}/\text{m}^{2}$, while about $10\%$ of the events correspond to OIR larger than $100\,\text{W}/\text{m}^{2}$ and up to highest value of 300 W/m^2^.
+$39.9\,\text{W}/\text{m}^{2}$, while about $8.1\%$ of the events correspond to OIR larger than $100\,\text{W}/\text{m}^{2}$ and up to highest value of $412.4\,\text{W}/\text{m}^{2}$.
 This distribution is indicative of the magnitude and the probability of the expected CE events over Thessaloniki.
-Similar distribution of CE events, occurrences have been reported by Vamvakas, Salamalikis, and Kazantzidis (2020), where the magnitude of OIR were higher due to the location of the city of Patras,
+Similar distribution of CE events, albeit with larger OIR values, has been reported by Vamvakas, Salamalikis, and Kazantzidis (2020), fot the city of Patras.This site is located
-${2.5}^{\circ}$ closer to the equator.
+${2.5}^{\circ}$ closer to the equator. south of Thessaloniki and is exposed to air masses coming mainly from the eastern Mediterranean resulting in different cloud patterns, that may affect the characteristics and magnitude of the CE events.

-![Figure 3.2: Distribution of CE over irradiance magnitude.](media/rId45.png){width="5.833333333333333in" height="3.7067202537182853in"}
+![Figure 3.2: Relative frequency distribution of CE events as a function of OIR.](media/rId45.png){width="5.833333333333333in" height="3.7067202537182853in"}

-Figure 3.2: Distribution of CE over irradiance magnitude.
+Figure 3.2: Relative frequency distribution of CE events as a function of OIR.

-## 3.3 Groups of cloud enhancement
+## 3.3 Duration of cloud enhancement events

-In order to study the total duration of the CE events, we grouped the one minute CE events to continuous CE groups (CEG).
-Thus, a CEG consists of one or more successive CE cases, and can represent cloud enhancement conditions spanning a duration of multiple minutes.
+The duration of the CE events is variable and can last for several minutes or even more than an hour.
+In order to study the characteristics of these consecutive events, we grouped them into bins of increasing duration in steps of one minute.

 We have identified 28468 groups of CE in the whole period of study, where the group with the longest duration lasted 140 minutes on 07 July 2013.
 By examining the frequency distribution of the CEG durations (Figure), we can conclude, that although we detected some CEG with durations longer than an hour, about $80\,\%$ of the CEG have a duration of less than 5 minutes.

 ![Figure 3.3: Distribution of CE groups duration in minutes.](media/rId50.png){width="5.833333333333333in"